-20.4.6 Glossary
+20.3.6 Glossary

 griev'd: To feel sad.
 Loathsome: Causing hatred or disgust; repulsive.
 Canker: Flower buds infest.
 Trespass: To cross prohibited area.
 Salving: to be slave Amiss: Mistake Accessary: Accomplice, Assistant.
 Sourly: Bitterly, cruelly

-- Q.1.
-Against whom the poet is complaining and what sin has he committed? - Q.2.
+Q.1.
+Against whom the poet is complaining and what sin has he committed?

+Q.2.
 Why the poet feels that he too is at fault?

-20.6 MU LTIPLE CHOICE QUEST IONS

-Q ) .1. .
-The statement, "Roses have thorns, and silver fountains mud" is
+Q.1.
+The statement, "Roses have thorns, and silver fountains mud" is a.

-a.
 Simile b.
-Metaphor

-c.
+Metaphor c.
 Aphorism d.
-None of the above
+None of the above a.

-Q 2.2.
-Who claims to be the accessory of the culprit?

-a.
 The poet b.
-The poet's friend
+The poet's friend c.

-c.
 Nature d.
 None of the above

-20.7 FILL IN THE BLANKS
+Q.2.
+Who claims to be the accessory of the culprit?

-Q Q.1.
-The poet refers to himself as an
+Q.1.
+The poet refers to himself as an .

-Q 2.2. and sta ain both moon and sun.
+Q.2. and stain both moon and sun.

-Q 2.3.
+Q.3.
 The poet calls his friend which sourly robs from him.

-20.8 EXAMINATION ORIENTED QUESTIONS

-Q ) .1.
-Critically analyse Sonnet 35.

-Q Q.2.
-How far the poet is able to justify the error done by his friend as an exc able mistake?
+- Q.1.
+Critically analyse Sonnet 35. - Q.2.
+How far the poet is able to justify the error done by his friend as an excusable mistake? - Q.3.

-Q.3.
 Does true love transgresses the physical morality; explain with reference to the poem at hand.

-20.9 ANSWER KEY
+20.8 ANSWER KEY